OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 ![rdp classifier community](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/rdp_classifier_community.PNG)

-Looks like some proteobacteri, some actinobacteria, and lots of unknown things.
+Looks like some proteobacteria, some actinobacteria, and lots of unknown things.
 Awesome (!), but it is a very unsophisticated way of solving the problem.
 Next I'll show you how a microbiome is analyzed using a software suite called Qiime.

 ### Installing the SILVA Database for use with Qiime

-You'll need a more complete verison of the Silva111 database than we have been using so far.
-Lets downlaod version 111 and install it into your data drive:
+You'll need a more complete version of the Silva111 database than we have been using so far.
+Lets download version 111 and install it into your data drive:

 ```sh
 mkdir -p /data/DATABASES/16S